j-blue-arz/labyrinth/documentation/ADRs/adr-012-view-architecture-revisited.md

 ## Decision
 Keep it simple, no Vuex (yet).
-API methods in separate module.
-This module handles the calls only.
-A smart component outside of the GameContainer will use this module to interact with the API.
-This new component (working name: OnlineGame) will handle errors and transformation.
-GameContainer might not emit own events, instead OnlineGame will listen to the same ones.
-GameContainer will update view on events, while OnlineGame calls API method on events.

-Pull game logic out of GameContainer into game class.
-An instance of this class passed to the GameContainer by props.
-Then GameContainer calls methods on this game?
-This is bad practice as GameContainer in this way mutates state which it does not own.
-GameContainer updates its components with the state of this game.
-OnlineGame builds the game from API and passes it down to GameContainer.
-If prop is not set on GameContainer, it calls a game factory (another class) to generate a game randomly.
-Tests can set their own game.
-Tests up to now can use the same factory.
-Tests for online game can mock the API module.
-There remains the conflict between the two ways the game state is changed, one by direct manipulation and one by API updates.
+API methods will be implemented in separate module `gameApi`.
+This module handles the calls only, users have to supply parameters and callbacks.
+There is no need for `OnlineGame` to be a Vue component.
+Instead, I will implement plain JS classes.
+The class `game` represents the current state of a game.
+It has methods to alter that state, such as shifting and moving.
+The class `randomGameFactory` will create an initial state randomly.
+The component `GameContainer` will either use this factory, if supplied by props, or try to connect to the server and build the game itself.
+This way, tests can either work with a mock factory or also supply the `randomGameFactory`.
+The `GameContainer` will handle calling and polling the API (through `gameApi`), listen to events from the view and update the game.

-Handle keeping track of player ID with local storage (https://vuejs.org/v2/cookbook/client-side-storage.html): if an ID can be found in local storage, use it to GET state.
-If this returns an error, pr of no ID was found in local storage, get a new ID by adding a player (POST).
+I will keep track of the player ID with local storage (https://vuejs.org/v2/cookbook/client-side-storage.html): if an ID can be found in local storage, I use it to GET the state.
+If this returns an error, or if no ID was found in local storage, I connect to the server to get a new ID by adding a player (POST).

-To handle the polling problem, give all axios GET requests a token (see https://github.com/axios/axios).
-On an POST request, cancel the GET request.
-Also cancel the current GET timer.
-On return issue a GET and also directly start the GET timer.
+To handle the polling problem, all axios GET requests will be given a token (see https://github.com/axios/axios).
+On a POST request, the GET requests are cancelled.
+The polling timer is cancelled as well.
+On return a single GET is issued and the timer is started.

 ## Status
 To be implemented.